Solinskideveloper/TO-DO-LIST/README.md

 [Visit my TO-DO-LIST]( https://patryk-solinski.github.io/TO-DO-LIST/)

 ## Description
 This is my third project as a Frontend Developer.
+I have created a simple to-do list that allows you to add new tasks to the list below, mark completed tasks and remove tasks from the list.
+You can also hide and show tasks that are marked as done and mark all tasks as done.

 ## How it works